Karolzp/API-WARS/README.md

 # API WARS

 ## About App:
-This is a small web application which shows data about the Star Wars universe.
+This is a small web application that shows data about the Star Wars universe.

-## About project:
+## About the project:
 This is the project created during my education in Codecool.<br/>
 **The goal was to:**
 * practice front-end skills: